“Just give me the facts”

-We love property management, while for some it is an afterthought, something they feel like they “need” to do or “should” be doing to support their sales department, for us…it is front and centre.
+We love property management.
+For some, it’s an afterthought.
+It’s something they feel they “need” or “should” do to support their sales department.
+For us, it’s front and centre.

-We have thought deeply about it, about how to improve every process, about which processes can be automated and which ones never should, about how best to incorporate offshore staff into a PM team, and about how many properties one PM can handle.
+We’re constantly thinking about how to improve every process, which processes can be automated and which ones never should.
+We review how best to incorporate offshore staff into a PM team, and about how many properties one PM can handle.

 We love this stuff and geek out on it.

-In this blog, we’ll unveil ten shocking statistics that reveal the highs and lows of this profession.
+We’ve compiled nine shocking statistics that reveal the highs and lows of the property management profession.

-Ten stats that tell the story of the current state of Property Management.
+Nine statistics that tell the true story of the current state of Property Management.

 What can be done to make Property Management a more desirable career?